-- ii.
+- a.
+All eConsumption reduction methods shall be intensified as needed and the following mandatory restrictions shall be in effect: - i.
+Watering of parks, school grounds and golf courses is prohibited. - ii.
 Turf watering and landscape irrigation is prohibited. - iii.
 Washing down of driveways, parking lots or other impervious surfaces is prohibited. - iv.
 Filling or adding water to swimming pools, wading pools, spas, ornamental ponds, fountains, and artificial lakes is prohibited. - v.
-New construction meter permits shall not be issued by the district. - vi.
+No aNew construction meter permits shall not be issued by the district. - vi.
 All existing construction meters shall be removed and/or locked. - vii.
-Commercial nurseries shall discontinue all watering and irrigation. - viii.
+Commercial nurseries shall discontinue all watering and irrigation.
+Watering of domesticated animals and livestock is permitted as necessary. - viii.
 Watering of domesticated animals and livestock is permitted as necessary. - ix.
 Implement applicable actions for catastrophic events (such as a boil water order or other actions). - E. Exceptions to Water Shortage Stage Implementation. - Application for Exception Permit.
-The general manager may grant exception permits for uses of water otherwise prohibited under the provisions of this chapter if it is found and determined that special circumstances make compliance impossible, or that restrictions herein would cause an emergency condition affecting the health, sanitation, fire protection or safety of the water use or of the public. - Written Application.
+The general manager may grant exception permits for uses of water otherwise prohibited under the provisions of this chapter if it is found and determined that special circumstances make compliance impossible, or that restrictions herein would cause an emergency condition affecting the health, sanitation, fire protection or safety of the water use or of the public. - 2.
+Written Application.
 Such exceptions may be granted only upon written application for a permit addressed to the district's general manager.
-Upon granting such exception permit, the general manager may impose any conditions determined to be just and proper. - Exception Denied.
+Upon granting such exception

+- permit, the general manager may impose any conditions determined to be just and proper. - 3.
+Exception Denied.
 In the event the general manager denies an exception to a water shortage stage, the proponent of the exception may appeal the determination to the district's board.